Study Abroad & Global Learning Advising

 Our professional staff advisors are divided by the region and/or type of program that you are interested in.
 Click on the links below to schedule an appointment with the most appropriate advisor.
 Global Learning Advisors are here to guide you through:

-Wes advises for programs located in Africa, Central & South America, Spain and the Middle East.
+Wes advises for programs located in Africa, Central & South America, Europe (except the United Kingdom (UK) and Ireland), the Middle East, and North American programs (Canada).
 She also serves as the advisor for the Global Learning Ambassadors.

-Nicholas advises for programs located in Europe (except for France & Spain), Oceania, and for Semester at Sea & WKU International Student Teaching.
+Toni advises for programs located in the United Kingdom (UK), Ireland, Asia, Oceania, and for Semester at Sea & WKU International Student Teaching.

 It's never too early to begin thinking about where you want study abroad to fit into your graduation plan at WKU!
 Let your Academic Advisor know as soon as you start planning so that you can stay on track, especially if you plan to spend a semester or academic year abroad.
 Studying abroad in the summer and/or winter terms may even help you graduate early.
 Some program types offer WKU credit (WKU Faculty-Led, CCSA, KIIS), while you will be earning transfer credit on others.
 Be sure to check out our Academic Credit Abroad page for more information.